 In addition to deploying appliance-based SBCs, many service providers are also now deploying SBCs on their own private cloud, or even on public clouds.
 In these virtual, cloud-based deployment models, the expectations for SBC reliability and functionality remain the same as if they were appliance-based.
 By integrating Ribbon SBCs into their network, service providers will efficiently and effectively protect, secure, simplify, and standardize real-time, SIP-based multimedia communications.

-Completely protecting the RTC network starts with a deep understanding of attack vectors targeting SIP.
-Ribbon Communications, a leader in SIP security and session border controller technologies, has the solutions capable of identifying the specific threats targeting SIP traffic in RTC networks.
+In addition to deploying SBCs, it is possible to use analytics to mitigate bad actor infiltration, identify and deny rogue endpoints, prevent robocalls, stop Telephony DoS (TDoS) attacks and eliminate network incursions using SIP.
+Completely protecting real-time communications starts with a deep understanding of attack vectors targeting SIP.
+Ribbon, a leader in SIP security and session border controller technologies, has the solutions capable of identifying and mitigating specific threats targeting SIP-based real-time communications.

 To learn more about securing your real-time communications architectures, visit: